 · A negative COVID-19 PCR test will be required 72 hours of arriving at camp.
 This includes those who have had the vaccine.

-· A waiver must be signed in the registration process.
+· A health screening will be done and a waiver must be signed in the registration process.

-· Cabins groups will do all activities together, remaining socially distant from other groups.
+· Cabins will do all activities together, remaining socially distant from other groups.

 · Temperature checks twice per day for all staff, counselors and campers, along with daily symptom checks.